 Manchester City Exposed

 Editor's Note: This is the third chapter in a four-part series on the Manchester City football team that will be published Monday through Thursday of this week.
-You can read the first chapter here and the second chapter here.
+You can read the first chapter here, the second chapter here and the third chapter here.

 The New Football Leaks Revelations